 (1) In Criminal/Traffic Matter: Jury demands shall be filed as required, and within the time limits established, by the applicable Ohio Rules of Criminal and/or Traffic Procedure and/or by the Ohio Revised Code.
 No cash deposit for costs is required with the filing of a demand for jury trial.
 A jury demand may be made by letter from counsel, if tendered with and as part of a “not guilty” plea entered in compliance with Loc.
 R. 37(C)(1), or in a separate formal pleading or notice.
 In either case, the demand submitted shall contain the same information and notices as required by Loc.
 R. 10(B) for other documents filed with the Court.
 (See e.g., Appendix A.) A demand for jury trial included in a Pretrial Conference Report, or in any other form not here authorized, does not comply with this Rule and shall not be accepted or remain of record in the case.
+Failure to comply with these filing requirements constitutes a complete waiver of the right to a trial by jury.

 Loc.
-R. 26(C)
+R. 26(C)(6)

+Trials: Every civil case which has not been finally determined after a pretrial conference, after the Court rules on pretrial motions, or by default judgment, shall be tried to the Court.
+If a jury demand is timely and properly filed, then the case will be transferred to the jury trial schedule.

 Loc.
 R. 29

 This pretrial procedure shall be in effect for the purpose of ensuring the readiness of civil cases for trial.
-A pretrial conference shall be conducted in all civil cases except for forcible entry and detainer actions, small claims actions and Bureau of Motor Vehicle license suspension appeals, unless waived by the court.
+Unless the court orders otherwise, a pretrial conference shall be conducted in all civil cases except for forcible entry and detainer actions, small claims actions, and Bureau of Motor Vehicle license suspension appeals.

 Loc.
 R. 33